RobotLocomotion/pytorch-dense-correspondence/doc/data_processing_single_scene.md

 # Data Pipeline for a Single Scene

+### Notice: we're not actively documenting more of our pre-processing pipeline for external users, we suggest instead using our provided data which has already been pre-processed

 This outlines how to collect and process data for a single scene.
 See [here](dataset_organization.md) for how the dataset is organized.
 The steps here are split across code in two repos.
 - [spartan](https://github.com/RobotLocomotion/spartan) handles the raw data collection and tsdf fusion.
 - pdc handles change detection and rendering.